radar/guides/patterns.md

 * **MAJOR** `x.0.0` level changes for backwards *incompatible* API changes, such as changes that will break existing users code if they update

-If you're dealing with a lot of gem dependencies in your application, we recommend that you take a look into [Bundler](http://gembundler.com) or [Isolate](http://github.com/jbarnette/isolate) which do a great job of managing a complex version manifest for many gems.

 <a id="declaring-dependencies"> </a>
 Declaring dependencies
 ----------------------

 Gems work with other gems.
-Here's some tips to make sure they're nice to each other.
+Here are some tips to make sure they're nice to each other.

 ### Runtime vs. development